FourtyTwoHQ/enigma/README.md

 6. **environment**
   Optional.
 If you've given your passwords an environment in Secrets Manager, add the environment here.
 Eg: `prod/someProvider`, enter `prod`.
 This will prefix **all** searches in Secrets Manager with the environment value and a trailing slash.
 7. **allow_missing_items**
   Optional.
-Will allow Enigma to continue if a secret listed in your Enigmafile is not found in Secrets Manager
+Will allow Enigma to continue if a secret listed in your Enigmafile is not found in Secrets Manager.
+Defaults to `false`.
 8. **secrets**
   An array of secrets from Secrets Manager, and the item mapping for your template